#shopNWT: Keeping the Gold Rush alive

 Spend a minimum of $500 to be entered to win the grand prize: The Ultimate Staycation package from The Explorer Hotel, or one of six $1,000 gift certificates to be spent at a #shopNWT-participating business.
 For a full list of participating businesses across the territory, visit buynorth.nnsl.com/shopnwt.

 Collect one point for every dollar spent at a participating NWT business until July 18.
-You can also upload your receipt at this link: qrco.de/bcCn5H.
 Prize draws are set for July 23 and will be announced on BuyNorth’s Facebook page.